jruehl/ATESurvival/README.md

   Note that on Windows systems, Rtools is required (see https://cran.r-project.org/bin/windows/Rtools/rtools43/rtools.html).

 - ./hd_analysis.R \
-  An R script that performs the analysis of the hd data reported in the manuscript, reproducing Table 3 and Figure 8.
+  An R script that performs the analysis of the hd data reported in manuscript [1], reproducing Table 3 and Figure 8.

+- ./hd_analysis_PSM.R \
+  An R script that performs the analysis of the hd data reported in manuscript [2], reproducing Table X and Figure X.

 - ./simu_functions.R \
-  An R script that defines the functions used for the simulations reported in the manuscript. \
+  An R script that defines the functions used for the simulations reported in manuscript [1]. \
   The R script 'simu_masterscript.R' is based on these functions.

+- ./simu_functions_PSM.R \
+  An R script that defines the functions used for the simulations reported in manuscript [2]. \
+  The R script 'simu_masterscript_PSM.R' is based on these functions.

 - ./simu_masterscript.R \
-  An R script that performs the simulations reported in the manuscript, reproducing Figures 1 - 7. \
+  An R script that performs the simulations reported in manuscript [1], reproducing Figures 1 - 7. \
   The simulations were run in parallel on a Linux server with 16 cores. \
   Replication on a Windows system occasionally yielded slightly different confidence intervals/bands, but the differences should be neglegible. \
   Interim results are saved in the folder ./Results as the execution of the complete simulation study takes several days.
 To check reproducibility, one might reduce the number of iterations by choosing a smaller number for the parameter 'iter' of the function 'run' (l.
 146 in the script 'simu_masterscript.R').

+- ./simu_masterscript_PSM.R \
+  An R script that performs the simulations reported in manuscript [2], reproducing Figures X - X. \
+  The simulations were run in parallel on a Linux server with 16 cores. \
+  Replication on a Windows system occasionally yielded slightly different confidence intervals/bands, but the differences should be neglegible. \
+  Interim results are saved in the folder ./Results_PSM as the execution of the complete simulation study takes several days.
+To check reproducibility, one might reduce the number of iterations by choosing a smaller number for the parameter 'iter' of the function 'run' (l.
+146 in the script 'simu_masterscript_PSM.R').

 ---

-To reproduce the simulation results presented in the manuscript (Section 4), install the package 'ATESurvival' and run the script 'simu_masterscript.R'. \
+To reproduce the simulation results presented in manuscript [1] (Section 4), install the package 'ATESurvival' and run the script 'simu_masterscript.R'. \
 Interim results are stored in the 'Results' folder. \
 To reproduce the analysis of the real data application (Section 5), install the package 'ATESurvival' and run the script 'hd_analysis.R'.

+To reproduce the simulation results presented in manuscript [2] (Section X), install the package 'ATESurvival' and run the script 'simu_masterscript_PSM.R'. \
+Interim results are stored in the 'Results_PSM' folder. \
+To reproduce the analysis of the real data application (Section X), install the package 'ATESurvival' and run the script 'hd_analysis_PSM.R'.

 The code was created and evaluated in R using the following software:
 ```